FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 The reasonable default value is equal to the Goal Final Trial Duration value.

-If present, this value MUST be positive.
+Informally, this is the shortest Trial Duration the Controller should select when focusing on the goal.

-Informally, this is the smallest Trial Duration the Controller will select when focusing on the goal.
+Note that shorter Trial Duration values can still be used, for example selected while focusing on a different Search Goal.

-Strictly speaking, Trial Results with smaller Trial Duration values are still accepted by the Load Classification logic.
+Such results MUST be still accepted by the Load Classification logic.

-This is just a way for the user to discourage trials with Trial Duration values deemed as too unreliable for this SUT and this Search Goal.
+Goal Initial Trial Duration is just a way for the user to discourage trials with Trial Duration values deemed as too unreliable for particular SUT and this Search Goal.

 ### Search Goal